dan-wright-1/Fraud-Detection-Case/README.md

 ## Introduction

-The objective of this project was to develop a machine learning model to detect fraudulent transactions effectively.
-The model leverages historical transaction data to identify patterns and anomalies that are indicative of fraudulent activities.
+Welcome to my fraud detection project!
+In my intro data science course, we used R to clean data and build a machine learning model to predict a response variable.
+This particular model leverages historical transaction data to identify patterns and anomalies indicative of fraudulent activities.

 ## Problem Statement

 Fraudulent transactions result in significant financial losses and pose a reputational risk to organizations.
-This project aims to build a model that can accurately classify transactions as legitimate or fraudulent, thus mitigating potential losses and enhancing fraud prevention strategies.
+In this project, I aimed to build a model that can accurately classify transactions as legitimate or fraudulent, thus mitigating potential losses and enhancing fraud prevention strategies.

 ## Data Overview

 * **Dataset:** Historical transaction data with labeled instances of fraudulent and legitimate transactions.
-Found here: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+The dataset is highly unbalanced, as per usual with transaction data.
+The positive class (fraud) accounts for 0.172% of all transactions.
+See the dataset on Kaggle here: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud.
-* **Features:** Transaction amount, transaction type, timestamp, location, and user demographics.
+* **Features:** Transaction amount, timestamp, and 28 other PCA-transformed features of unknown column names due to privacy restrictions.
+* **Label:** Fraud represented by 1 and normal transaction represented by 0.
-* **Size:** 1 million transactions with 3% labeled as fraudulent.
+* **Size:** 284,807 transactions with 492 labeled as fraudulent.

 ## Methodology

 1. **Data Preprocessing:**

-   * Data Cleaning: Removed null values and outliers.
+   * Data Cleaning: The data was clean upon download from Kaggle.
-   * Feature Engineering: Created new features to capture transactional behavior.
+   * Normalization & Downsampling: Various preprocessing techniques and model architectures are used to compare performance.
+   * Feature Engineering: All available features were used in this model because this was the first iteration.
+Further investigation may surface features that worsen model performance, which would be candidates for removal.
    * Data Splitting: 70% training, 30% testing.

+   * Three different preprocessing recipes were used:
+     * Recipe 1: Baseline with no transformations.
+     * Recipe 2: Yeo-Johnson transformation, normalization, and downsampling.
+     * Recipe 3: Range scaling, Box-Cox transformation, normalization, and upsampling.

 2. **Model Selection:**

-   * Logistic Regression
+   * Logistic Regression and XGBoost models were employed using each preprocessing recipe.
-   * Random Forest
-   * XGBoost (Selected Model)

 3. **Model Evaluation:**